Installing Trento Server

 rabbitmqctl set_permissions -p vhost trento_user ".*" ".*" ".*"

-.1.3.
 Install Trento using RPM packages

-Install Trento web and wanda:
+Install Trento web, wanda and checks:

 zypper install trento-web trento-wanda